2020 Advocacy Priorities

 ISSUES IMPACTING CLIENTS

-Retirement Security Solutions Provided by the Private Sector: With the looming retirement crisis, we continue to support reasonable efforts to improve the ability of Main Street Americans to save for a financially secure retirement in response to the looming retirement security crisis.
-Our efforts will include advocating to restore the deductibility of advisory fees, supporting state Multiple Employer Plans and voluntary state-run retirement plans.
+Retirement Security Solutions Provided by the Private Sector: With the looming retirement crisis, we continue to support reasonable efforts to improve Main Street Americans’ ability to save for a financially secure retirement.
+These efforts include working to restore the tax-deductibility of advisory fees and supporting state Multiple Employer Plans and voluntary state-run retirement plans.